Skip to content

 Skip to navigation menu

-Cardiff University Bursaries are available to full-time undergraduate students from lower income households who are normally resident in the UK.
-The awards will be available to students beginning their undergraduate studies in September 2013.
+Around 40% of our students will benefit from Cardiff University Bursaries.
+They are available to full-time undergraduate students from lower income households who qualify for UK funding for living costs*.
+The awards will be available to students beginning their undergraduate studies in September 2014*.

 In order to qualify you must be:

-You don’t need to apply.
-Eligibility is determined through the statutory means test conducted by your UK student funding body to determine qualification for state grants and loans, so you won’t need to apply for a Cardiff University Bursary separately.
-Confirmation of the bursary is sent prior to the first payment at the end of January 2014.
+Eligibility is determined through the statutory means test conducted by your UK student funding body to determine qualification for state grants and loans, so you won’t need to apply for a Cardiff University Bursary separately***.
+Confirmation of the bursary is sent prior to the first payment at the end of January 2015.

 Students who declare in their UCAS application that they are in care, may be eligible to receive an additional payment of £3,000.
 This payment may be paid in addition to the Cardiff University Bursary.
 An applicant must have been in care for 3 months since the age of 16 or 6 months from the age of 14, and under 25 at the start of the academic year their course commences.

-1 As defined in the Student Support funding regulations.
-NHS funded students and PGCE students are excluded from the Bursary Scheme.2 Existing students should refer to the Student Support section of the University website.3 This commitment is based and calculated in all cases for a student receiving the maximum student loan available for a non final year student who lives away from home.
-If your loan is lower than this level you will receive a comparatively lower level of total government/university support than stated here.
-Qualifying Welsh students with a household income of under £22,449 will receive a bursary of £323.4 Please note that as part of the conditions of being assessed for a bursary the University will need to receive your data from your award authority regarding your household income.
+* Existing students should refer to the Student Support section of the University website.** As defined in the Student Support funding regulations.*** Please note that as part of the conditions of being assessed for a bursary the University will need to receive your data from your award authority regarding your household income.
 Therefore, you will need to ensure that you do not tick the box on the assessment form to withhold consent to share this information if you wish to be considered for the University bursary.
 This information is needed to assess if you are eligible for a bursary.

 Please read our full terms and conditions